cloud4rpi/docs/docs/start/esp-pio.md

 ## Running

 6. Hit the `Build` button and wait until the compilation is completed.
+8. Hit the `Upload` button.
-8. Connect the board in the flashing mode (power it with the GPIO0 pin connected to GND) and hit the `Upload` button.
+8. If the upload fails, try to start the board in the flashing mode (connect the power supply with the GPIO0 pin connected to GND) and try uploading again.
 9. Once flashing is complete, open `Serial Monitor` and watch the sample code's output.
 8. Notice that the [device](https://cloud4rpi.io/devices) went online and started sending data.
 9. Go to the [Control Panels](https://cloud4rpi.io/control-panels/) page and add a new control panel.